• Home

 February 19, 2026, 8:59 AM ET

-Warsh, who formerly served as a governor under Chairman Ben Bernanke, landed Trump’s nomination to take over from Jerome Powell this spring—and with it came the implicit signal that the base rate would be moving lower.
+Warsh, who formerly served as a governor under Chair Ben Bernanke, landed Trump’s nomination to take over from Jerome Powell this spring—and with it came the implicit signal that the base rate would be moving lower.
 After all, President Trump made it clear he would be replacing Powell only with someone more open to the rate cuts the Oval Office has been requesting for the past year.

 Recommended Video

-Likewise, while the January jobs report came in better than expected (adding 130,000 roles with the unemployment rate remaining stable), market sentiment is that this rosier report doesn’t signal a change in the underlying base case: the labor market remains in a low-hire, low-fire environment.
-This would support an argument to cut because inflation is relatively steady (one part of the Fed’s mandate) while employment (another part) is showing signs of weakness, which a base rate cut could help address.
+Likewise, while the January jobs report came in better than expected (adding 130,000 roles with the unemployment rate remaining stable), market sentiment is that this rosier report doesn’t signal a change in the underlying base case: The labor market remains in a low-hire, low-fire environment.
+This would support an argument to cut because inflation is relatively steady (one part of the Fed’s mandate), while employment (another part) is showing signs of weakness, which a base rate cut could help address.

 But minutes from the latest Federal Open Market Committee (FOMC) meeting suggest some members aren’t simply resistant to cutting, they’re open-minded about hiking the interest rate if they deem conditions justify the action.

 This isn’t what the White House wants to hear.
 Even less popular is the notion that the base rate might be hiked if inflationary conditions worsen.
-The notes read: “Several participants indicated that they would have supported a two-sided description of the committee’s future interest rate decisions, reflecting the possibility that upward adjustments to the target range for the federal funds rate could be appropriate if inflation remains at above-target levels.”
+The notes read: “Several participants indicated that they would have supported a two-sided description of the committee’s future interest rate decisions, reflecting the possibility that upward adjustments to the target range for the Federal funds rate could be appropriate if inflation remains at above-target levels.”

-The meeting notes show resistance to deviation from this commitment, and warned about cutting in an inflationary environment: “Several participants cautioned that easing policy further in the context of elevated inflation readings could be misinterpreted as implying diminished policymaker commitment to the 2% inflation objective, perhaps making higher inflation more entrenched.”
+The meeting notes show resistance to deviation from this commitment, and warned against cutting in an inflationary environment: “Several participants cautioned that easing policy further in the context of elevated inflation readings could be misinterpreted as implying diminished policymaker commitment to the 2% inflation objective, perhaps making higher inflation more entrenched.”

 But the notes also show that some participants think labor market conditions could deteriorate while inflation continues to decline: “These participants cautioned that keeping policy overly restrictive could risk further deterioration in the labor market.”